LambdaSharp/LambdaSharpTool/src/DocFx/index.md

 The objective of λ# is to accelerate the development pace of serverless solutions while helping developers adhere consistently to best practices to create scalable, observable, and modular systems.

-## Give a Star! :star:

-If you like or are using this project, please [give it a star on GitHub](https://github.com/LambdaSharp/LambdaSharpTool).
-Thanks!

 ![λ# CLI](images/LashAnsiColor-WIP.gif)

 ## Install λ# CLI